Hrit-Saha/Data-viz.-and-insight-generation/README.md

 You will find your Streamlit app running in the default browser.
 If not then simply click on the given `Local URL`, in this case `http://localhost:8501`.

+If you still facing problems then you can simply download the `PROJECT - Data Visualization & Insight Generation.zip` file and follow the above given instructions.